 Purpose of the Debit Card: The Debit Card may be used to purchase goods and services any place your Debit Card is honored by participating merchants.
 Funds to cover your Debit Card purchases will be deducted from your checking account.
 If the balance in your account is not sufficient to pay the transaction amount, the credit union will not pay the amount and may terminate all services under this Agreement.
 At the present time, you may also use your Debit Card to: (1) Make POS (Point of Sale) transactions with your Debit Card to purchase goods and services at merchants that accept Mastercard utilizing the available funds in your checking account, (2) Order goods and services by mail or telephone from places that accept Mastercard.

-Other ATM Networks: The Debit Card may be used at any PULSE or CIRRUS ATMs or networks with reciprocal agreements or associated networks with a fee for cash withdrawals, balance inquiries and transfers only.
+Other ATM Networks: The Debit Card may be used at any PULSE or CIRRUS ATMs or networks with reciprocal agreements or associated networks with a fee for cash withdrawals, balance inquiries, and transfers only.
 United Texas-owned ATMs also accept debit and credit cards displaying the PLUS and CO-OP logos.
-The Debit Card is not available for use in foreign countries due to reported fraudulent activities.

 Purchases: The Debit Card may be used to purchase goods and services at any retail establishment (“Merchant”) where: the PULSE or CIRRUS logo is displayed for POS transactions and/or the Mastercard logo is displayed and Debit Mastercard is accepted by such Merchant.
 All purchases made with the Debit Card will be deducted from your checking account.
 You understand that the Debit Card is not a credit card.
 Whenever the Debit Card is used instead of cash or checks to make a purchase from a Merchant displaying the Mastercard logo and accepting Debit Mastercard – whether or not you are required to use your PIN to make the purchase – the amount of the purchase shall be debited directly from your primary checking account.
 You also understand that all purchases constitute a simultaneous withdrawal from your checking account, even though the purchase might not be paid by the credit union from your checking account until a later date.
 Additionally, Merchants may be required to receive authorization from the credit union for certain purchases which you make.
 You acknowledge that the credit union is under no obligation to authorize purchases when there are not sufficient funds available in your checking account.